kwongj/cfml-maskrc/README.md

 # cfml-maskrc
 Masks recombinant regions in an alignment based on ClonalFrameML output
+Option to draw SVG of recombinant regions

 ## Author
 Jason Kwong (@kwongjc)